 the school.
 The School Community Council determines their school's greatest academic need and prepares a plan to address that need with the school's portion of the money distributed from the School LAND Trust program.

-For more information on School Community Councils, please visit http://www.schoollandtrust.org/ and use this website as an invaluable resource for your School Community Council.
+For more information on School Community Councils, please visit http://www.schoollandtrust.org/(link is external) and use this website as an invaluable resource for your School Community Council.
 It includes information about elections and the responsibilities of council members along with timelines, checklists and other training materials.